thoughtbot/shoulda-matchers/MAINTAINING.md

 ## Managing the community

-As anyone who has played a sim game before, it's important to make your patrons happy.
+As anyone who has played a sim game before knows, it's important to make your patrons happy.
 We do this by:

 * Answering questions from members of the community
 * Closing stale issues and feature requests